 Nigerians might not have known this before—in terms as clear as these.
 But they have now been put out of their misery.
 At least the group now has a face.
 Its body can now be pieced up—from the puzzles lying around all along.

 By elimination, one can tell those who don’t care about the Buharists in the APC: at least two of the Aishas in the administration, including the First Lady who told the BBC last year she might not support her husband in 2019; all the southeast governors; all the senators and reps; all but two governors in the APC southwest.
-The black sheep could also include all ministers, like Alhassan, yawning and itching to escape the drudgery of tweaking Buharism—an ideology of killing corruption, saving money, and letting crony pulls the wires in party politics.
+The black sheep could also include all ministers, like Alhassan, yawning and itching to escape the drudgery of tweaking Buharism—an ideology of killing corruption, saving money, and letting cronies pull the wires in party politics.

 That’s what many Nigerians make of the political thinking.